lostinsoba/lostinsoba.github.io/content/posts/distributed_locks_sql.md

 ---
 title: "Distributed locks: SQL"
 date: 2023-05-09T23:31:40+06:00
-summary: "Distributed locks using SQL based RDBMS"
+summary: "Distributed locks using SQL based DBMS"
-tags: ["postgres", "mysql"]
+tags: ["postgres"]
 ---

-# SQL

-This post contains information about locking techniques using native mechanisms provided by SQL RDBMS
+This post contains information about locking techniques using native mechanisms provided by RDBMS
-Chosen dialect is PostgreSQL, but mentioned snippets can be easily adopted to other management systems
+Chosen dialect is PostgreSQL, but following snippets can be easily adopted to other management systems

 | Lock type        | API interface                                                                          |
 |------------------|----------------------------------------------------------------------------------------|